CDCgov/prime-reportstream/prime-router/docs/design/design/transformations.md

 - valueSet
 - debug

+> Note that specifying resource is optional.
+If resource is not specified, then resource will essentially default to the value of `'%resource'`, meaning the resource will be whatever FHIR resource is being processed.
+See `FHIRTransformer.transformBasedOnElement` for more detail.

 ###### Elements using value mode
 Elements configured with value mode consist of the following additional properties: